LogtalkDotOrg/logtalk3/library/NOTES.md

 	| ?- logtalk_load(random(tester)).

-To run all libraries tests, we can use the `logtalk_tester` automation script from the `library` directory at the root of the Logtalk distribution.
+To run all library tests, we can use the `logtalk_tester` automation script from the `library` directory at the root of the Logtalk distribution.
 For example, assuming the Logtalk user directory is `~/logtalk` and that we want to run the tests using ECLiPSe as the backend Prolog compiler: